Demian Kudryavtsev

-Demyan Kudryavtsev (born December 17, 1971, in Leningrad, USSR) is a Russian media manager and entrepreneur; formerly a close associate of Boris Berezovsky, a general manager at Kommersant publishing house, and an owner of Vedomosti newspaper.
+Demyan Borisovich Kudryavtsev (Демьян Борисович Кудрявцев; born 17 December 1971) is a Russian media manager and entrepreneur.
+Formerly a close associate of Boris Berezovsky, he is a general manager at the Kommersant publishing house, and an owner of the Vedomosti newspaper.

 Biography

 Demyan Kudryavtsev was born in Leningrad, USSR in 1971.
 He studied journalism at Leningrad State University and obtained a second degree in philology from the Hebrew University of Jerusalem after repatriating to Israel in 1990.
 He acquired Israeli citizenship and finished military service in the country.
 He launched some business projects in Israel, including an IP telephony startup (Deltathree), but ultimately decided to return to Russia and invest his time in information technologies there.

 In 1995, Kudryavtsev became a co-founder and executive of Cityline ISP and the head of its content-focused arm Netskate.
 In the early times of Runet, he took part in the launch of some popular websites, such as the Anekdot.ru jokes website and The Evening Internet media.
 In 2001, Cityline was sold to its major rival Golden Telecom and Kudryavtsev received $2.9 million for his share.

 During that time, Kudryavtsev was introduced to Boris Berezovsky, who became Cityline co-owner in 1998.
 Kudryavtsev gained his trust and essentially became his right-hand man, a personal press secretary, and an advisor.
 He drafted the 1999 Russian legislative election campaign for the Unity political party and was a speechwriter for Vladimir Putin in the 2000 Russian presidential election.
 He also managed Berezovsky's media assets, such as the Kommersant newspaper and the ORT TV channel.
 When Berezovsky ran into conflict with Putin, Kudryavtsev set up the deal to sell ORT to Roman Abramovich and followed Berezovsky to London.

 In the following years, Kudryavtsev assisted Berezovsky in his political initiatives.
 For instance, he represented his interests in Kyiv during the 2004 Ukrainian presidential election and led the advisory group that helped Kurmanbek Bakiev win the 2005 Kyrgyz presidential election, which followed the Tulip Revolution.
 In Kyrgyzstan, Kudriavtsev became a minor shareholder in the gold mining company and earned $3.5 million from selling his share several years later.